Closed for the summer.

 The arena is in great shape so if you want to work there, lots of room and good footing.
 Also ask that you remove manure from the arena and round pen and any place on the property, when you are done riding.

 Pastures are stoney and the trails are rocky, so plan on keeping your

 We are happy to accommodate you for whatever length of time you wish to stay, overnight, a week, a month or the entire winter.
 50 amp hookups are now installed to accommodate rigs of all sizes.
 There is plenty of room for parking.
 Our property is gated and secure.

 You can fill your water tanks with our good well water when you leave.

-We are adjacent to hundreds of acres of State Land and miles and miles of quad trails so there is plenty of riding right out from our gate.
+We are adjacent to hundreds of acres of desert and miles and miles of quad trails so there is plenty of riding right out from our gate.

 Trailering out just a few miles will take you to many more trails in the area.
 Riding is endless.

 Wickenburg is the closest town with large grocery store chains, is trying to preserve its "old west" heritage.
 It has a rodeo frequently as well as a wonderful museum, which is a MUST for visitors to the area.

 Harry Whitney, renowned horseman, has a clinic facility located in Salome.
-Check his website, www.harrywhitney.com for information.
+Check his website, www.harrywhitney.com for information on winter weekly clinics.

 In Salome there are a couple of gasoline stations, with diesel, and a grocery store.
 Not a large store, but you can get just about anything you want there.
 We have a Napa business and a hardware store so plan on staying at Spirit Ranch and spend awhile.
 We are located about 2 miles West of the Village of Salome, near MP 54, north of the RR tracks.
 Call for complete directions.
 Phone numbers are on the "Rates" page.